vanchann/library_application/README.md

 run.py -h (and run.py --help) will display usage instructions. run.py without any command line arguments will display the application's menu.

-This module is being developed and tested on FreeBSD and Linux (Debian stable) and it has been designed to feel like a part of the system.
+This module is being developed and tested on FreeBSD and Linux (Debian stable).

-It should work on Windows, since code has been written in a system agnostic way, but it has not been tested on Windows yet.
+It should work on Windows, since code has been written in a system adaptive way, but it has not been tested on Windows yet.

 Storage is consisted of XML files, validated based on XSD schema files and python's